onimp/oni_multiplayer/README.md

 All players play all together and share controls over a single colony.
 Order given by a player might be overruled by another.
-There is no difference between different players, all players are equal.
+<p>There is no difference between different players, all players are equal.
 It is possible to look and control different asteroids at the same time as well.

-## Underhood mechanics idea
+## Under the hood mechanics idea

-Idea is based on the assumption that the game engine will run the same without any user input even on different machines.
+Idea is based on the assumption that the game engine will run ~~the same~~ **similar** without any user input even on different machines.
-So if user input will be the same on different machines - then their separate simulations should run the same.
+<p>So if user input will be the same on different machines - then their separate simulations should run the same.
-To avoid accumulated errors (if any) it is proposed to do periodic (one per game day) hard syncs by loading game save files.
+<p>To avoid accumulated errors (if any) it is proposed to do periodic (one per game day) hard syncs by loading game save
+files.
+<p>Additional support is required for minions since their logic is separate from the world state their behavior is differnt on different machines.

-[Optional] To make smoother experience or if simulations will be running too different it is feasible to do periodic small world syncs for smaller areas of different layers (e.g. sync gases within an area 16x16 every 30 seconds).
+<p>[Optional] To make smoother experience or if simulations will be running too different it is feasible to do periodic
+small world syncs for smaller areas of different layers (e.g. sync gases within an area 16x16 every 30 seconds).

 ## How to install